 - Google for the online shops that deliver to your location.
 I go with amazon as it is simple and delivery times are predictable.
 Plus, they have many designs and patterns to choose from.

 - While choosing, decide what you would like to use it for.
 Would you like to frame and hang it on the wall?
 Or would you like to make a diamond painting greeting card?
 The choices are many.
 So, choose accordingly.

 - Once the purpose is decided, choose the right size.
 I would highly recommend starting with a smaller size.
 If it is your first time, start with something small.
 It will help you gauge how you find it -exciting or boring.
 Also, a small project will get over quickly, giving you the boost and enthusiasm to go for something big.

-- Another thing to be thought over is the size of the canvas, especially If you have chosen to frame it after completion.
+- Another thing to be considered is the size of the canvas, especially If you have chosen to frame it after completion.
 Usually, 30×40 cm, 50×70 cm, and 40×80 cm frames are easy to find in the market.
 Unusual sizes like 25×35 or 45×60 may be hard to find.
 Customized frames cost more.
-One alternative is to choose a pattern with a frame so you don’t have to worry after completing your project.
+One alternative is to choose a pattern with a frame.
+That way, you don’t have to worry about looking for the right frame after completing your project.